bilias/rqwatch/docs/DB_UPDATE_2_plus.md

 Do this once, after all the migrations, in a maintenance window.\
-The table is rebuilt, so it **needs free space** for a second copy, although much less than before since the large columns have been migrated to the new table.
+The table is rebuilt, so it **needs free space** for a second copy, although much less than before since the large columns were dropped (step 1).

 **Writes are blocked for the whole rebuild**, cluster-wide on Galera.\
 Mails are still delivered by your MTA, but Rqwatch cannot record them in DB.